Lucifier129/vdom-engine/README.md

 # vdom-engine
-virtual-dom engine that help everyone build their own modern view library and user interfaces
+virtual-dom engine that help everyone to build their own modern view library and user interfaces